pikoUsername/TelegramBotApi/README.md

 <br>
  (WIP) for first time, you can read the code

-Download This package using this command `go get -v github.com/pikoUsername/tgp` Ignore a warning about no files in root directory, if you want download a new version of this package Then delete a past version in folder where saved on.
+Download This package using `go get -v github.com/pikoUsername/tgp` command

 This package based/expired/copy_pasted on go-telegram-bot, and aiogram